pratyushjain99/portfolio/Project2.md

 2. Producer Dashboard: This dashboard is aimed at content producers looking to invest in future projects by kind-of exploring audience preferences, viewing behavior, and content profitability.
 I have introduced this after my user research, so it's a bit half baked.
 I have worked on visualisations, but not made the final dashboard yet...<br>
 The visualisations include:<br>
 2.1.
-Popular Genres among Premium Customers (bar chart highlighting top genres) 2.2.
-Average Viewing Hours per Genre (showing which genres hold the audience's attention the longest) 2.3.
-Monthly Revenue Breakdown by Genre (stacked bar showing monthly genre-based revenue)
+Popular Genres among Premium Customers (bar chart highlighting top genres)<br>
+2.2.
+Average Viewing Hours per Genre (showing which genres hold the audience's attention the longest)<br>
+2.3.
+Monthly Revenue Breakdown by Genre (stacked bar showing monthly genre-based revenue)<br>

 # User research